ecklab/ecklab.github.io/index.md

 ## News

+ - **01/21/25**: The fourth iteration of the STAT 430: Baseball Analytics class just started.
  - **11/17/24**: Our paper "Comparing baseball players across eras via novel Full House Modeling" has been accepted for publication at Annals of Applied Statistics!
 The forthcoming preprint can be accessed [here](https://www.e-publications.org/ims/submission/AOAS/user/submissionFile/64774?confirm=94cf39e4).
  - **04/26/24**: Colin Alberts finished his Master's thesis on fielder placement optimization.
 See his GitHub repo [here](https://github.com/colalb1/SEAM-Fielder-Optimization).
  - **03/26/24**: Version 2.0 of our [era-adjusted statistics](https://eckeraadjustment.web.illinois.edu/#rankings) are now available.
- - **01/16/24**: The third iteration of the STAT 430: Baseball Analytics is starting.
  - **08/12/23**: Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
  - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was featured by the [College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages).
  - The Eck Sports Lab is now collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.